katilp/opendata-howto-docker-pre-exercise/_episodes/03-docker-for-cms-opendata.md

 Three types of container images are provided: [one with the CMS software (CMSSW)](https://gitlab.cern.ch/cms-cloud/cmssw-docker-opendata/-/blob/master/README.md) compatible with the released data, and two others with [ROOT](https://gitlab.cern.ch/cms-cloud/root-vnc) and [python](https://gitlab.cern.ch/cms-cloud/python-vnc) libraries needed in this workshop.
 The CMSSW container is mandatory if you want to access the CMS data in AOD and MiniAOD formats (you will learn about them later), as you will not be able to install CMSSW software on your own computer.
 The two others are provided to make setting up and using ROOT and/or python libraries easier for you for this tutorial, but if you wish, you can also install them on your computer.

 All container images come with [VNC](https://gitlab.cern.ch/cms-cloud/cmssw-docker-opendata/-/blob/master/README.md#use-vnc) for the graphical use interface.
 It opens directly in a browser window.
-Optionally, you can also connect to the VNC server of the container using a VNC viewer (VNC viewer (TigerVNC, RealVNC, TightVNC, OSX built-in VNC viewer, etc.) installed on your local machine, but only the browser option fow which no additional tools are needed is described in these instructions.
+Optionally, you can also connect to the VNC server of the container using a VNC viewer (VNC viewer (TigerVNC, RealVNC, TightVNC, OSX built-in VNC viewer, etc.) installed on your local machine, but only the browser option for which no additional tools are needed is described in these instructions.
 On native Linux, you can also use X11-forwarding.

 For different CMSSW container images, some guidance can be found on the [Open Data Portal introduction to Docker](http://opendata.cern.ch/docs/cms-guide-docker).
 In this tutorial, we will use the container image needed for the CMS open data from 2015.
 The use of graphical interfaces, such the graphics window from ROOT, depends on the operating system of your computer.
 Therefore, in the following, separate instructions are given for Windows WSL, Linux and MacOS.

+> Note that the container images are large (the compressed download size is 6.6GB for the CMSSW container, and of order of 1GB for the ROOT and python containers).
+Make sure that you make it in time to download them and work through the exercises before the workshop.
+{: .testimonial}

 ## Download the docker image for CMSSW open data and start a container